10 Best Places for BBQ in Atlanta

-True to its namesake, the restaurant is indeed located in a humble shanty.
-Big Shanty Barbecue is a family-owned business that has been voted Best in Atlanta in 2009.
+True to its namesake, Kennesaw's family-owned barbecue joint is indeed located within a shanty.
 For a taste of the best the restaurant has to offer, order Steve's Sampler.
 This comes with ribs, brisket, sausage and pork.
 Notable sides are the potato salad and beans, which spend time in the smoker, taking on the smokey flavor.
-It takes time to for the meat to reach the savory succulence that Big Shanty Barbeque is known for.
+It takes time for the meat to reach the savory succulence that Big Shanty Barbeque is known for.
 The meat is smoked for 13 hours and retains incredible juiciness and flavor.
 The restaurant also caters events in the area.
 If you're planning on feeding a big group, you may want to consider ordering one of the smoked meat selections to go (like the 12-to-13 pound whole smoked turkey).
 (770-499-7444)

 6 D.B.A.
 Barbecue

 This bar/restaurant fills its menu with no-fuss plates like barbecue and burgers along with moonshine.
 The eatery is an easy-going place with TVs broadcasting sports games and a pretty bar.
 Spicy boiled peanuts, fried pickles, and fried green tomatoes are some of the other Southern starters you can find at DBA.
 But the bacon-wrapped shrimp is a must order.
-The best option for a hungry group is the sampler platter ($40) which comes your choice of 4 sides and a large portion of all meats: beef brisket, smoked turkey, pulled chicken, pulled pork, wings, spare ribs and baby back ribs.
-You better have at least 4 people in your group if you order this baby.
+The best option for a hungry group is the sampler platter ($40) which comes your choice of four sides and a large portion of all meats: beef brisket, smoked turkey, pulled chicken, pulled pork, wings, spare ribs and baby back ribs.
+You better have at least four people with you if you're planning on going for it!
 (4042495000)

 Yes, the place looks like a dump.
 But don't be dissuaded by it--the facade is part of its charm.
 Grab a seat and have your pick of gluttonous BBQ.
 For an appetizer, try the barbecue wraps, meat wrapped in crispy dough.
 Fried mushrooms, wings, chicken tenders, and shrimp comprise of some of the other appetizer choices.
 Order ribs by the slabs, barbeque plates with sides, or desserts.
 Cheesecake, cobbler, or cakes are available.
 For a taste of the South, try the shrimp and grits.
-And if you are attempting to eat healthy, get the peach glazed salmon.
-Daddy Dz delivers to Grant Park, Cabbage Town and East Atlanta, but there's a $20 minimum for deliveries.
+On the weekends, the place attracts live blues bands.
+Check it out for a soulful show.
 (404-222-0206)

 2 Heirloom Market